What do I need to include in my application?

 - a log of educational activities you have attended, with an explanation of how the activities relate to your learning objectives

 - a written essay of 500 words explaining how the training experience helps you meet the learning outcomes.
 The essay should address the experience with reference to the domains of general practice (see RACGP Curriculum and syllabus).
-Your ME can support you to write the essay.

 - evidence of enrolment in another training program that includes assessment and feedback.

 Completing your application and gathering the necessary evidence takes time.
 Statements of service and other documentation from hospitals can take up to six weeks to obtain, so request these as early as possible.